xenith-studios/ataxia/README.md

 ## About

 Ataxia is a modern MUD/MUSH engine written in [Rust](https://www.rust-lang.org/).
 It utilizes Lua for commands and game logic.
-It uses separate processes for the game engine and network proxy.
+It uses separate processes for the game engine and network portal.

 PLEASE NOTE THAT CURRENTLY THERE IS VERY LITTLE CODE/FEATURES WRITTEN.